shftgroup/shftweb/pages/team/adam-larson.md

 He worked with [SURF] last year on the Machine-Learning Based Wireless Cybersecurity Monitoring and Penetration Testing Platform.

-Adam contributed to SHFT through the [SURF] 2021 cohort working with the ETC Data Analysis Project.
+Adam contributed to SHFT through the [SURF] 2021 cohort working with the ETC Data Analysis Project and the 2022 cohort exploring emulation workflows.

 He is currently helping with both the Game Controlled Vocabularies and the SHFT group website update.

 [California State University Channel Islands]: https://www.csuci.edu
 [SURF]: https://www.csuci.edu/studentresearch/opportunities/surf-summer-research/faculty-projects-descriptions-19.htm